In The Margins: Part 3

 In the Margins is a series by Contributing Writer Emily Coyle.
 Each installment gathers some of the best writer-focused (or generally creative) books and summarizes the biggest brand/copywriting takeaways from each.
 Novelists.
 Researchers.
 Creative Directors.
 Linguists.
 You name it.

-Online can be a great place to be.
-Online is where we work together, find inspiration, and share book reports like this one.
-Online is also the home of digital burnout, unrealistic comparisons, “always-on” expectations, and algorithmic echo chambers.
-For this installment of In The Margins, retreated into nature.
-I saw storylines in the ripple of water and questioned our industry’s digital-first instincts.
+For this installment of In The Margins, I retreated into nature.
+I found inspiration in the ripple of water and questioned our industry’s digital-first instincts.
 I looked to an actual guru, a guru-like creative director, a creative researcher, and a short story scholar.
-And while my takeaways aren’t too novel, they always, always bear repeating.
+And while what I found for us isn’t too surprising, it always, always bears repeating.

 1. The Zen of Creativity by John Diado Loori (how the Buddhist practice of Zen can shape a creative life)